CalebSullivan35/MovieMatch/README.md

 ## MovieMatch
-Movie Match is a full-stack application that serves as a movie media platform tailored to movie fanatics.
+MovieMatch is a full-stack application that serves as a movie media platform tailored to movie fanatics.

 ## Why was it made?
 The project's vision was to craft a dynamic and resilient website, offering users a comprehensive hub for in-depth insights into any movie.
 In addition to serving as a rich repository of movie information, the platform fosters an engaging and interactive community centered around movie reviews.